N-able/ScriptsAndAutomationPolicies/Repair-PME/README.md

 ### What does Repair-PME do?

-Repair-PME does the following with logic and error handling to operate as user-friendly as possible:
+Repair-PME does the following with logic, error handling and event logging to operate as user-friendly as possible:
+* Writes an application event log from source 'Repair-PME' with event ID 100 reporting script has started.
 * Checks to ensure script is run elevated (as an administrator) to ensure all necessary actions can be performed.
-* Writes an application event log from source 'Repair-PME' with event ID 100 reporting script has started.
+* Performs connectivity tests to destinations required for PME (PowerShell 4.0 or above required).
+Tests will be skipped and download of PMESetup will be obtained via HTTP instead of HTTPS if a lower version is detected.
 * Invokes Solarwinds Diagnostics Tool and silently saves the log capture to **C:\ProgramData\SolarWinds MSP\Repair-PME\Diagnostic Logs**.
 These logs can be given to Solarwinds support for further troubleshooting hopefully resolving any bugs to make future PME releases more robust.
 * Terminates any currently running instances of **PMESetup,** **CacheServiceSetup** and **RPCServerServiceSetup**.
 * Cleanup cached files from **C:\ProgramData\SolarWinds MSP\SolarWinds.MSP.CacheService** and **C:\ProgramData\SolarWinds MSP\SolarWinds.MSP.CacheService\cache**.